Climdyn/qgs/documentation/source/files/technical/integrators.rst

 The modules used to numerically integrate the model forward in time.
 Users may add their own recipes here.

-.. automodule:: integrators.integrate
+.. automodule:: qgs.integrators.integrate
     :members:

-.. automodule:: integrators.integrator
+.. automodule:: qgs.integrators.integrator
     :show-inheritance:
     :members: